-Led by the new Sustainable Development Goals with their commitment to universality, as Plan International UK we believe this truth holds at home as well
+Led by the new Sustainable Development Goals with their commitment to universality, as Plan International UK we believe this truth holds at home as well as it does globally.
+The specific challenges girls face in Lagos, Lima, London or Loughborough may look different (though at times they in fact look surprisingly similar) but fundamentally the problem of gender inequality is the same.

-As, indeed, are many of the solutions.
 Not least starting, as we do in this report, by listening to girls themselves.
 And - never forget - involving men and boys too.
 While this publication's focus is, unapologetically, girls, we as Plan International UK believe gender inequality affects everyone.
 As such, and as is reflected in our global programming, challenging stereotypes must involve males.

-It is with these convictions that Plan International UK has taken a major step in our history, to bring our expertise and experience to our own domestic setting.
+International UK has taken a major step in our history, to bring our expertise and experience to our own domestic setting.
 My sincere thanks to those who have worked so very hard to make this happen.
 And my invitation to those who have the power to take this report's recommendations forward - let's work together to ensure girls in the UK can fully enjoy their rights.